10up/10up-experience/README.md

 ## Changelog

+### 1.4
+* If plugin updates via dashboard are disabled, still show notifcation that an update exists.
+* Remove 10up users from author archives.

 ### 1.3
 * Add "Use Classic Editor" toggle to writing settings
 * Properly call a hook as a filter, not an action